cppalliance/safe-cpp/proposal/draft.md

 transforms to:

-Foo<string_view:string_view/Foo>
+Foo<string_view/T0.0.0>/a
   Source: /a
-  Return: Foo (user-facing)
+  Return: T0.0.0 (user-facing)
-  Source: Foo (definition-facing)
+  Source: T0.0.0 (definition-facing)
   Return: string_view
 ```

-Because Rust doesn't support partial or explicit specialization of its generics, it has no corresponding distinction between type parameters that bind lifetimes and type parameters don't.
+Because Rust doesn't support partial or explicit specialization of its generics, it has no corresponding distinction between type parameters which bind lifetimes and type parameters which don't.
 There's nothing like `is_same` that would be confused by lifetime arguments in its operands.

 Deciding when to use the `typename T+` parameter kind on class templates will hopefully be straight-forward.
 If the class template is a container and the parameter represents a thing being contained, use the new syntax.
 If the class template exists for metaprogramming, like the classes found in `<type_traits>`, it's probably uninterested in bound lifetimes.
 Use the traditional `typename T` parameter kind.